PROJECT ACCELERATOR PROGRAMME

 The results obtained in animals show a significant reversal of neuron loss, demyelination and axonal damage in various types of MS.

-This project is financed by:
+This project is developed by:

 Project mentored by: